-ACTION DATE WHO Read at least one book, journal article etc. written by an Indigenous person about their lived experience annually By December 31 (annually) All Participate in at least one online course or webinar about Truth and Reconciliation ex.
+ACTION DATE WHO Read at least one book, journal article etc. written by an Indigenous person about their lived experience annually By December 31 (annually) - See list of books here.
+All Participate in at least one online course or webinar about Truth and Reconciliation ex.
 The Path by the Canadian Bar Association By December 31 (annually) All Review the United Nations Declaration on the Rights of Indigenous Peoples By November 30, 2023 All